 Amidst the worry of revenue, profit and brand marketing, Hotels in India are also stepping up to contribute beyond their CSR compliance.

-Local and Global Hotel brands are all offering admirable services, beautiful products and unique experiences to the guests.
-What sets your brand apart is something to think about- if you aspire to make it a sustainable business in the long-run.
-Along with financial gains and growth, a brand carries responsibility to contribute to the social and environmental impact.
+Local and global hotel operations management companies and brands are all offering admirable services, beautiful products and unique experiences to the guests.
+What sets your hotel brand apart is something to think about- if you aspire to make it a sustainable business in the long-run.
+Along with financial gains and growth, a hotel brand carries responsibility to contribute to the social and environmental impact.
 Corporate Social Responsibility or CSR is today not just a compliance but more of a thoughtful effort- local and global brands are going out of their way to give back to the society and environment.
-This sets a great stage for other brands to follow and adopt policies to make social and environmental impact.
+This sets a great stage for other hotel management companies in India & brands to follow and adopt policies to make social and environmental impact.

-Let's acknowledge the efforts by brands like Hilton Hotels & Resorts, Marriott International, Taj Hotels, ITC Hotels, Radisson, Lemon Tree Hotels and Hyatt Hotels . for setting a right example.
+Let's acknowledge the efforts by top hotel management companies in India & brands like Hilton Hotels & Resorts, Marriott International, Taj Hotels, ITC Hotels, Radisson, Lemon Tree Hotels and Hyatt Hotels . for setting a right example.
 Moreover, smaller regional hotel brands are also stepping up and contributing to the society in their own way.
-ProMiller makes sure to include Social, Environmental and Humanitarian policies in the hotels managed by us.
+As one of the best hotel management companies in India, ProMiller makes sure to include Social, Environmental and Humanitarian policies in the hotels managed by us.
 We hope that the Hotels & Hospitality industry in India owns up to the social and environmental responsibility, since the guests and general populace is ready to reciprocate such efforts.
 More often than not, such efforts from the brand's part directly translate to a higher brand value.
+Something that many hotel management consultants in India are beginning to incorporate in their long-term strategy.